To apply to an ELC English program, please complete the ELC program application form and submit an application fee and deposit.

 c) CAD $250 UVic Homestay fee (if applicable)

 - Check the accommodation options on the application form to see if Homestay is available for your program.

-- Include a completed Homestay Application Form
+- Include a completed Homestay Application Form (from Step 1 above).

 Important: application does not guarantee admission.
 Apply for programs early to make sure you get a spot.

 Once we receive the application form and fees, you will be sent a Letter of Acceptance.
 Please wait for your Letter of Acceptance before organizing travel.

 Contact the Canadian Embassy or Consulate in your country to see if you need a Study Permit or Temporary Resident Visa.
 To find a visa office, visit the Citizenship and Immigration Canada website.